dassana-io/web-components/README.md

-# web-profile
+# web-components
-Responsible for web profile service
+Responsible for web components to be shared by microfrontends